MaximeVilledieu/Data_Science_Portfolio/README.md

 2. Run notebooks as usual by using a jupyter notebook server, Vscode etc.

 ## Content
-- [Disease Prediction](Disease_Prediction/) : A quick exploration of various machine learning prediction models based on a simple medical dataset.
+- [Supervised Learning - Disease Prediction](Disease_Prediction/) : A quick exploration of various machine learning prediction models based on a simple medical dataset.